EliAndrewC/l7r/setting/l7r.md

 Starting the night of his gempukku, Mirai was tormented in dreams by a mujina.
 This curse followed him to his first assignment as a sergeant in the 1st Imperial legion.
 At times he would go weeks without being able to sleep through the night.

-One evening, an old man appeared in the Mirai's dreams, identifying himself as the spirit of a neglected sword.
+One evening, an old man appeared in Mirai's dreams, identifying himself as the spirit of a neglected sword.
 Shockingly, the man was a gaijin who named himself Heartseeker.
 The old man additionally stated that he was unable to leave his scabbard as he had been defiled by dirty human hands.
 Most importantly, the spirit told Mirai that should he wish to permanently rid himself of the hateful mujina, he should clean the blade of its rust.

 Mirai tracked down all of the gaijin swords in the legion, of which there were many, and identified and acquired Heartseeker from captain Otaku Hiyu, who had left it languishing in a crate of old antiques not considered worthy of display.
 It had originally been taken from a slain gaijin bandit many centuries ago.